fsaiyed9879/fsaiyed9879.github.io/_posts/2025-04-01-Deciphering-Big-Data.md

 Referenes
 Huxley, C. et al. (2020) Data Wrangling in the Era of Big Data: The Role of Automation and Human Insight.
 [Course material].

-### Unit 4
+### Unit 4 & 5 - Data Cleaning and Transformation

 Unit 4 marked a turning point in the module, as it provided my first hands-on experience with cleaning and transforming datasets using Python.
 Activities included handling missing values, standardising data formats, and preparing raw datasets for analysis.

 Although I work professionally as a data consumer, this unit gave me direct insight into the challenges faced by data engineers.
 I gained a strong appreciation for the importance of data preparation and how errors at this stage can negatively impact downstream analysis and modelling, a well-documented issue in data engineering practice (Rahm and Do, 2000).

+Unit 5 took the UNICEF work a step further by moving from a one-off cleanup to a repeatable cleaning workflow.
+Rather than fixing a single DataFrame, I began thinking in terms of a pipeline that can run across many files, apply the same rules (renaming columns, handling missing data, and producing standard outputs), and leave everything ready for analysis.

-There was also a pipeline test which gave me the below results:
+There was also a pipeline test (Unit 4) which gave me the below results:

 <img width="1002" height="576" alt="{27F7179F-F8DE-416E-9A53-41A6D4BEC9F7}" src="https://github.com/user-attachments/assets/118b1245-df0c-4b13-af52-bce73a50b11b" />